benhardy/braintree-scala/README.md

    - to be used mainly for eliminating ceremony or increasing obviousness of operations
    - e.g. used in CalendarUtils to make Calendar less of a bear to deal with

+7. Decide whether to be compatible with Scala 2.8/2.9
+   - Currently only really using String interpolation features in Scala 2.10
+   - may use macros in future but for now YAGNI
 #

 ## Dependencies